My horse has the prettiest eyelashes ever. Please disregard the smear of mud (poop?.....something gross) over his eye. LOL.

-Sam snapped this pic on Easter Sunday.
+This pic was taken on Easter Sunday.
 No just risen zombies were found at the barn that day, but it was eerily quiet due to everyone else doing holiday stuff.
 LOL.

-I was struck by how much Koda looks like Apache in this photo when Sam flipped it to black and white.
+I was struck by how much Koda looks like Apache in this photo.
 He looks much older than he is.
 Worn and knowing.
 Believe me he is not! ;)